 – Northern Italy: 40 – 50°F (5 – 16°C)

-Before you leave for Italy, you can check as well for the extended forecast of the places you will be visiting.
-It’s best to understand beforehand when you’re set to leave, if you are supposed to have more warm or cooler weather.
+Before you leave for Italy, you should check the extended weather forecast of the places you will be visiting.
+It’s important to know whether you should be prepared for warmer or cooler weather.

 FESTIVALS AND HOLIDAYS IN ITALY

-Easter does not happen on the same date every year, but it often occurs in April.
-On the Italian calendar, the week before, or holy week, Easter Sunday, and Easter Monday are major holidays.
-A lot of people love to experience the Easter holidays in Italy and typically visit the Vatican for the mass which takes place.
+Easter does not happen on the same date every year, but it usually occurs in April.
+On the Italian calendar, the week before April, or the holy week, as well as Easter Sunday and Easter Monday are major holidays.
+Many people love to enjoy their Easter holidays in Italy and typically want to visit the Vatican for the Easter mass.

-Although the weather condition in April cannot be predicted, visiting Italy in April can still be excellent!
-People visiting the country for the first time get to see the biggest attractions without having to face the thickest crowds.
-Those making a return trip can as well dodge the ordeal of facing heavy crowds.
-Make out time to sip hot chocolate as you await the rainstorms to calm – don’t be in a rush!
+Although the weather conditions in April are a bit unpredictable, visiting Italy in April can still be excellent!
+People visiting the country for the first time get to see the biggest attractions without having to face the biggest crowds.
+Those making a return trip can also avoid the ordeal of facing crowds.
+And if it does rain, just make some time to sip hot chocolate as you wait for the storm to end – don’t be in a rush!